SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 systems help to deal with such tasks or data manipulations.
 DAGMan is a workflow management system developed for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
+In a directed acyclic graph, the nodes (jobs) have specific directions and they do not form loops.
 In this section, we will learn how to apply DAGMan to run a set of molecular dynamics (MD) simulations.